run-ai/docs/docs/Administrator/Cluster-Setup/kubernetes-config-best-practices.md

 ## Node Memory Management

-It is possible for researchers to over-allocate memory to the extent that, if not managed properly,  will destabilize the chosen node  (machine).
+It is possible for Researchers to over-allocate memory to the extent that, if not managed properly,  will destabilize the chosen node  (machine).

 ### Symptoms